-We have brought forward new ways of working and will continue to do as required.
 We use prepared letters and emails.
 Not all have been updated.
 Some of these may refer to ways of working that have been temporarily suspended or changed.

 You can find out about the impact on Covid on services in: